-- (1) Subject to sections 177(5) and 177(6) and sections 182(5) and 182(6) of the Companies Act 2006 and provided he has declared the nature and extent of his interest in accordance with the requirements of the Companies Acts, a director who is in any way, whether directly or indirectly, interested in an existing or proposed transaction or arrangement with the company - (a) may be a party to, or otherwise interested in, any transaction or arrangement with the company or in which the company is otherwise (directly or indirectly) interested, - (b) shall be counted in the quorum present and be entitled to vote at a meeting of directors (or of a committee of the directors) or participate in any unanimous decision, in respect of such contract or proposed contract in which he is interested, - (c) may act by himself or his firm in a professional capacity for the company (otherwise than as auditor) and he or his firm shall be entitled to remuneration for professional services as if he were not a director,
+- 15.-(1) Subject to sections 177(5) and 177(6) and sections 182(5) and 182(6) of the Companies Act 2006, and provided he has declared the nature and extent of his interest in accordance with the requirements of the Companies Act 2006, a director who is in any way, whether directly or indirectly, interested in an existing or proposed transaction or arrangement with the Company- - (a) may be a party to, or otherwise interested in, any transaction or arrangement with the Company or in which the Company is otherwise (directly or indirectly) interested; - (b) shall be entitled to be counted as participating in any directors' meeting, or part of a directors' meeting, for quorum purposes in respect of such existing or proposed transaction or arrangement in which he is interested; and - (c) shall be entitled to vote at any directors' meeting, or part of a directors' meeting, or participate in any unanimous decision, in respect of such existing or proposed transaction or arrangement in which he is interested. - (2) The directors may, in accordance with the requirements set out in this article, authorise any matter or situation proposed to them by any director which would, if not authorised, involve a director breaching his duty under section 175 of the Companies Act 2006 to avoid conflicts of interest. - (3) Any authorisation under this article will be effective only if- - (a) the authorisation of the conflict shall have been proposed by any director for consideration, whether or not at a meeting of the directors, in the same way that any other matter may be proposed to the directors under the provisions of these articles or in such other manner as the directors may determine: - (b) any requirement as to the quorum for consideration of the authorisation of the conflict is met without counting the conflicted director or any other interested director; and - (c) the matter was agreed to without the conflicted director voting or would have been agreed to if the conflicted director's and any other interested director's vote had not been counted.